betesh/open_market/README.md

 # Save the ticket ID for later.
 We'll use this to query the status of the ticket.
 ticket_id = result.ticket_id

+# Save the carrier ID for later.
+We'll use this next time we send an SMS to this number.
+carrier_id = result.carrier_id

 # There are some options you can pass along as well:
 result = OpenMarket::API.send_sms(
   phone,